TheRiflesSpiral/Sony-wena-3/README.md

 ## What is a Sony wena 3?
 Read more about Sony here: https://en.wikipedia.org/wiki/Sony

 The Sony wena 3 is the third iteration of Sony Electronic's "smartwatch band" product.
-(Preceded by the wena wrist and wena active) Wena is a portamanteau of <i>W</i>ear <i>E</i>lectronics <i>Na</i>turally.
+(Preceded by the wena wrist and wena wrist pro/wena active) Wena is a portamanteau of <i>W</i>ear <i>E</i>lectronics <i>Na</i>turally.
 It is essentially a limited-function smartwatch in the shape of a folding clasp found on traditional metal watch bands.
 It integrates a number of features including bluetooth, allowing it to connect to an iOS or Android device via the wena or wena 3 apps.

 Read more about wena here: https://wena.jp/